Imran Khan supporters breach lockdown in Pakistani capital, at least 6 people killed in violence

 “If they again fire bullets, the bullet will be responded with the bullet,” he said.

-Police used tear gas to try and disperse the crowds.
-Scores of people more have been injured, including journalists who were attacked by Khan supporters.
+Police are using tear gas to try and disperse the crowds.
+Scores of people have been injured, including journalists who were attacked by demonstrators.
 Dozens of Khan supporters beat a videographer covering the protest for The Associated Press and took his camera.
-He sustained head injuries and was being treated in a hospital.
+He sustained head injuries and was treated in a hospital.

 Pakistani media have mostly stopped filming and photographing the rally, instead focusing on the security measures and the city's deserted streets.